AWS Security Profile: Ron Cully, Principal Product Manager, AWS Identity

 I think there’s a huge amount of confusion in the Active Directory area about what you can and can’t do, and how it relates to what customers are doing with Azure AD.
 We probably have the best managed active directory in the cloud.
 But, people sometimes confuse Active Directory with Azure AD, which are completely different technologies.
 So, we try to help customers understand how our product works relative to Azure AD.
 They are complementary; they can work together.

 Another area that’s confusing for customers is choosing which AWS identity system to use today.
 AWS identity systems have grown organically over time.
 We’ve listened to customers and added features, and so now we have a couple of different ways of approaching identity.
 We started out with IAM users and groups.
 Then over the past few years, we’ve made it possible to use Active Directory identities in AWS.
 We’ve also been embracing the use of standards-based federation.
 Federation enables customers who use identity systems like Okta, Ping, Google, or Azure AD, to use those identities to sign into AWS.
-Due to this organic change, customers can choose between managing identities as IAM, create them in AWS SSO, bring them in from Active Directory by using AWS SSO, or use SAML federation through IAM.
+Due to this organic change, customers can choose between managing identities as IAM, create them in AWS IAM Identity Center, bring them in from Active Directory by using AWS IAM Identity Center, or use SAML federation through IAM.
 We also have the Cognito product that people have been adapting to use with IAM federation.
 Based on the state of where the technologies are now, it can be confusing for customers to know which identity system is the right one to use right now so they are on the right path going into the future.
 This is an area we are working hard to simplify and clarify for our customers.

 What do you think is the biggest challenge facing the identity space right now?